 And another claims the name was from "the Flemish, Vits; a personal name."

 At times, sources disagree as to the origin of a surname.
-This is one of those names.
+This is one of those times.
 Regardless of the aforementioned origins noted above, Harrison and Lower, two reputable authors on the study of surnames note the name could have been derived from a nickname, as in the "polecat" from the Middle English word "fitchett" meaning "polecat."
 Conversely, Reaney another noted author notes "the common derivation of Fitch and Fitchett from the polecat is untenable."
 In this case, we agree with the latter author who postulates the name was derived from Fiche, "iron point."

 Early Origins of the Fidge family

 The surname Fidge was first found in Essex where "the name has long been established."
-However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset
+However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset.

 Early History of the Fidge family

 This web page shows only a small excerpt of our Fidge research.
-Another 144 words (10 lines of text) covering the years 1300, 1300, 1359, 1398, 1612, 1704, 1638 and 1673 are included under the topic Early Fidge History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1300, 1300, 1359, 1398, 1583, 1606, 1583, 1601, 1612, 1704, 1638, 1673 and 1517 are included under the topic Early Fidge History in all our PDF Extended History products and printed products wherever possible.

 Fidge Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Fidge are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Fidge include: Fitch, Fitchett, Fitchitt, Fittch, Fitche, Fitchet, Fitchit, Fitz, Fitts and many more.

 Early Notables of the Fidge family (pre 1700)